Warzone2100/warzone2100/doc/js-campaign.md

 Print campaign order as string, useful for debugging.

-## camSortByHealth(object 1, object 2)

-Use this to sort an array of objects by health value.

 ## camSetFactories(factories)

 Tell ```libcampaign.js``` to manage a certain set of enemy factories.